-2.1 The Director/Assistant Director must authorize the allocation of petty cash to an employee.
-A receipt must be turned in as proof of the expense.
-All expenditures are to be recorded on the spreadsheet located in the petty cash box and the receipts are to be attached to the spreadsheet.
-Only the Assistant Director is authorized to distribute reimbursement payment to an employee.
+2.1 The Director or Business Manager must authorize the allocation of petty cash to an employee.
+A receipt must be turned in to the Assistant to the Director or Director as proof of the expense and all items will be checked in by an Aide.
+The petty cash box will be locked up and kept in the Assistant to the Director's office.
+All expenditures are to be recorded on the spreadsheet in the petty cash journal book.
+A petty cash receipt is to be given to the staff member with a copy attached to the store receipt.